Welcome to the Ultimate Keswick in Devon Resource!!

 There is no up front charge but each year we explain what the expenses are and indicate what that translates to in respect to the number of individuals attending.

 Can I gift aid donations?

-As Keswick in Devon is not registered as a charity we cannot claim Gift Aid nor can we accept CAF cheques.
+At present Keswick in Devon is not registered as a charity so we cannot claim Gift Aid nor can we accept CAF cheques.
 However, this is something the Planning Group is considering.

 What time are the Keswick in Devon meetings?

-Friday morning 9.30am – 1pm with the opportunity to attend 2 seminars
+Friday morning 9.30am – 1pm with the opportunity to attend two seminars

 What else happens at Keswick in Devon?

 Keswick in Devon doesn't happen without a lot of prayer support, both in the run up in the weeks before and at 9.30 before the morning meetings.
 There is also the opportunity to receive individual prayer after each meeting.